Home >> (Table of Contents) Help/Frequently Asked Questions >> Help topic 30: High CPU Usage/Long Time to Load Chart Data

 This is why we have this page here to give you guidance on things to check.
 So it is a faulty analysis to think it is our responsibility to help you at no cost.
 We will not do that.
 You need to help yourself and we give you the information you need to help yourself through this page and the other documentation on this website.

 From time to time we get reports from users after they update to a new version and they say they have a performance issue in that version.
 We are not able to reproduce that performance issue.
 And then later that same user will say they have updated again to the same version or to a later version and then say the performance issue is gone.
 And, yet we made no changes to resolve any performance issue which we could not identify to begin with.
 And of course, the overwhelming vast majority of other users, or all other users, are not having this same performance issue in that same version.
 You need to recognize performance issues are often system related.
-There are various circumstances where an instance of Sierra Chart can be affected by performance issues on the system.
+There are various circumstances where an instance of Sierra Chart can be affected by performance issues on your computer system.

 30.45 - Detailed Continuous Futures Contract Logging